s541910/ConnectCompany-GDP1/Proposal.md

 ## Technology stack descriptions:

 ### Backend framework
-- The backend Framework we are using is Java with Spring Boot
+- The backend Framework we are using Java with Spring Boot
 - It is a fully optimized frame work which advanced methods and feature for relation struture data operation.

-### Backend free app host
+### Cloud hosting platform
-- The Backend app host for our project would be *HEROKU*
+- Both Backend app and Front end app will host on *HEROKU*
 ### Data host
-- The data host we are planning to use is freesqldatabase which provides as three free database
+- The data host we are planning to use is postgres sql which is provided by heroku
 ### Front-end plan
 - For the frontend  we planning to use React Js framework which is an component based framework
 ### Front-end responsive design